About

 • returning people who do not have the right to stay in the EU

-• fighting cross-border crime, including migrant smuggling, document fraud and terrorism.
+• fighting cross-border crime including migrant smuggling, document fraud, and terrorism

 Categories

-The standing corps is composed of four categories of officers:
+The Standing Corps is composed of four categories of officers:

-Category 1: Border guards directly employed by Frontex as staff members and regularly deployed to border guarding missions according to their profile
+Category 1: Border guards directly employed by Frontex as staff members and regularly deployed to border guarding missions according to their professional profile

 Training and deployment

-All the positions offered for recruitment will be divided into basic, intermediate and advanced levels, depending on the candidates’ professional experience and skills.
-As a Frontex border guard, you will have a specified function, such as border guard officer, document expert and cross-border crime detection officer.
+All the positions offered for recruitment will be divided into basic, intermediate, and advanced levels, depending on the candidates’ professional experience and skills.
+As a Frontex border guard, you will have a specified function, such as Border Guard Officer, Document Expert, and Cross-Border Crime Detection Officer.

-More about training here.
+More about Frontex training here.

 Profiles and career development